2dozero/Supervised-Attention-Learn-to-Solve-Routing-Problems/README.md

 See `plot_vrp.ipynb` for an example of loading a pretrained model and plotting the result for Capacitated VRP with 100 nodes.

 ![CVRP100](images/cvrp_0.png)

-## Acknowledgements
-Thanks to [pemami4911/neural-combinatorial-rl-pytorch](https://github.com/pemami4911/neural-combinatorial-rl-pytorch) for getting me started with the code for the Pointer Network.

 This repository includes adaptions of the following repositories as baselines:
 * https://github.com/MichelDeudon/encode-attend-navigate